EdwinKwok-RHC/TokenizationDemo/Tokenization.md

 2. **Integrate Tokenization**: Integrate the tokenization service into your payment processing system.
 3. **Update Policies**: Ensure your security policies and procedures reflect the use of tokenization.

-Tokenization is a powerful tool for enhancing security and simplifying PCI DSS compliance.
-If you have any specific questions or need further details, feel free to ask!